BT Group: Sponsorships

 BT is the founding and principal partner of the Wayne Rooney Foundation, which was established to improve the lives of children and young people.
 The Foundation will run events "to raise vital funds to support the work of key organisations dedicated to supporting disadvantaged and vulnerable children and young people".
 These organisations are four chosen charities which are, Manchester United Foundation, NSPCC, Claire House Children's Hospice and Alder Hey Children's Hospital.
 The first of these events was Wayne's testimonial match in August 2016 between Manchester United F.C. and Everton F.C. which raised £1.2 million.
 The match was screened live through BT Sport with BT MyDonate being the official fundraising platform for the testimonial, with both online and text options for donations promoted during the match.

 On 26 May 2017, it was announced that BT is to sponsor the 2017 British Urban Film Festival (BUFF) and sees BT host every event of the film festival, including the Awards at the BT Tower.
 BT will also broadcast the awards ceremony on BT.com and will have the opportunity to screen films acquired from the festival on its BT TV store platform.
 On 6 September 2017, it was announced that BT had extended its current £20 million four-year sponsorship deal with Scottish Rugby Union that was announced in May 2014, for a further three years beginning from June 2018.
 The new deal sees BT retain the naming rights to BT Murrayfield Stadium, alongside its role as principal partner of the Scotland national team and Scotland 7s.
 BT's logo will continue to be displayed on the front of Scotland rugby shirts across the world, in the Six Nations Championship, as well as the summer and autumn test matches.
 BT will also continue to be promoted at Edinburgh Rugby and Scotstoun Stadium in Glasgow.

+On 15 July 2025, BT was announced as the official technology supplier for the Emirates Great Britain SailGP, which is being organized at Portsmouth, Great Britain.
+On 7 May 2026, BT was appointed as the official telecommunications partner of UEFA Euro 2028, which is scheduled to take place across the UK and Ireland in summer 2028.